 Calculating Economic Losses

-In order to do this, your personal injury attorney in Lawrenceville will need to demonstrate each type of damages you’re demanding.
+In order to do this, your personal injury attorney in Georgia will need to demonstrate each type of damages you’re demanding.
 Types of damages you can claim include the following:

 - Medical expenses